 1. Make sure you are using the correct size.
 Don’t try to insert a 6G if you are currently wearing a 10G.
 The best thing to do is gradually increase the size.

 2. Try inserting the plugs after a nice, hot shower.
-Gently massage them to loosen up the skin to make them more supple and stretchable.
+Gently massage them to loosen the skin and make your lobes more supple and stretchable.

 3. Use lube.
 Be sure to use something water-based or natural, like emu, vitamin E oil, or olive oil.
 Whatever you do, do not use petroleum jelly (Vaseline).